a-anderson/Experiment-Calculator/README.md

 ## Power calculator example

-Please click on the links above for examples for all calculator types and explanations of their contents.
+Please click on the links above for examples of all calculator types and explanations of their contents.

 <img src="calculator_types/images/power_binary.png" alt="example image for the binary power calculator usage"/>